UNLEASHING THE COMPETITIVE MINDSET

 It’s now important to for the Coach and the Player to divide responsibility for the result.

-Leave a player to perform exactly what has been practised
+Leave a player to perform exactly

 This understanding between coach and player goes a long way towards easing the pressure on the player.
-Also, if the player see’s progress from one tournament to the next, they are more likely to relax in the match and perform better.
+Also, if the player sees progress from one tournament to the next, they are more likely to relax in the match and perform better.

 Comments